coders-school/stl/module3/01_computational_complexity.en.md

 ___

-## Complexity `O(n^x)`
+## `O(n^x)` complexity

 This is called polynomial complexity.
-Its special and very common case is the square complexity - `O(n^2)`whose execution time is directly proportional to the square of the amount of input data.
+Its special and very common case is the square complexity - `O(n^2)` whose execution time is directly proportional to the square of the amount of input data.
 Now imagine a different situation.
-We managed to find Andrzej's number and we also decide to play a trick on our friend, but we want to repay with a vengeance.
+We managed to find Albert's number and we also decide to play a trick on our friend, but we want to repay with a vengeance.
 Therefore, we print a new phone book, but add the number '8' to the beginning of each number.
-Now our colleague not only needs to improve each side `n` it has yet to be checked and corrected each issue based on the original book.
+Now our colleague not only needs to improve each page `n` but he also has to check and correct each number basing on the original book.
 Such computational complexity is `O(n^2)`.
-An example of complexity `O(n^2)` is the popular bubble sort.
+An example of `O(n^2)` complexity is the popular bubble sort.

 ___
 <!-- .slide: style="font-size: 0.7em" -->

-## Complexity `O(n^2)` - example
+## `O(n^2)` complexity - example

 ```C++
 constexpr size_t samples = 1'000'000;